The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 As you can see, there are many options and pros and cons.
 Each practitioner has their preferences.

-I really like the Dutch Hormone Test.
+We really like the Dutch Complete Test.
 It’s a different type of urine test that is comprehensive.

 What is a dry urine test?
 Instead of collecting liquid in a container, with a dry urine test you saturate a filter card with your urine sample.
 These samples are stable for several weeks and easy to ship.